giannilmbd/dynare/doc/manual/source/running-dynare.rst

     .. option:: nolog

-        Instructs Dynare to no create a logfile of this run in ``FILENAME.log.`` The default is to create the logfile.
+        Instructs Dynare to not create a log file of this run in ``FILENAME.log.`` The default is to create the log file.

     .. option:: output=first|second|third